 If you brought me a religious text designed by Apple that was all bauhaus and logically (Aristotle’s logic) solid I’d not want it.
 The meaning of the word “bible” is library.
 It is a selection of religious texts argued over from the beginning.
 If there is any feature of Christianity it is our love of debate and apologia.
 We get it from our Jewish ancestors.
 Our central religious texts reflect that.

-How much more loving, poetic, and accurate is a canon of 66 books which have stood the test of time.
+How much more loving, poetic, and accurate is a canon of 66 books that have stood the test of time?
 And, yes, we can’t even agree on a consensus of which books belong in the bible and which should be left out.
 So, 66 books is a fungible number.
 There isn’t even one bible.
 BibleGateway offers roughly a hundred editions of the Bible in various languages and from different sects.
 Over these books a grand narrative plays out from the creation story(s) in Genesis through to the Revelation of John.
 It is us.
-It is reliable in its depiction of the core values, core beliefs of us, of followers of Christ.
+It is reliable in its depiction of the core values, and core beliefs of us, of followers of Christ.

 Please, though, stop trying to make it into something it isn’t.
-The foolishness of some, that want to bend the bible into a modernist, utopian exegisis of orthodox truth, reliable in its facts, historically accurate down to the angel on pinhead count, this is nonsense.
-The bible is a canon of the heart and stomach.
+The foolishness of some, that want to bend the bible into a modernist, utopian exegesis of orthodox truth, reliable in its facts, historically accurate down to the angel on pinhead count, this is nonsense.
+The Bible is a canon of the heart and stomach.
 It is absurd when viewed through 20th Century, rational eyes.
 Let it be what it is and the beauty of its truth exposes itself.

 “John 1:1-John 1:5 ESV In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
 All things were made through him, and without him was not any thing made that was made.
 In him was life, and the life was the light of men.
 The light shines in the darkness, and the darkness has not overcome it.”
 One of the oft-quoted mistranslations by the Jehovah’s Witnesses is: “In the beginning was the Word,+ and the Word was with God,+ and the Word was a god.*+ 2 This one was in the beginning with God.
 3 All things came into existence through him,+ and apart from him not even one thing came into existence.”
 Much is made of a small change, “Word was a God“.